-Date of adoption by Group
+Mandatory application date/Date of adoption by the Group

-HKFRS 16 is mandatory for financial years commencing on or after 1 January 2019.
-At this stage, the Group does not intend to adopt the standard before its effective date.
-The Group intends to apply the simplified transition approach and will not restate comparative amounts for the year prior to first adoption.
+Mandatory for financial years commencing on or after 1 January 2019.
+The Group intends to apply the simplified transition approach and last year comparatives do not have to restate as the lease commitments are short term.